typelevel/cats-tagless/docs/src/main/tut/index.md

 ## Installation

-Cats-tagless is available on scala 2.11, 2.12, 2.13 and scalajs.
+Cats-tagless is available on scala 2.12, 2.13 and Scala.js.
 Add the following dependency in `build.sbt`

 ```scala